 If you’ve seen Dilbert, you’ve witnessed the divide between corporate groups such as sales and marketing.
-In the data world, some might say corporate IT teams, who hold the keys to data streams and sources, are on one side while data analysts, who want to provide analytics and mission-critical insights based on that data, are on another.
+In the data world, some might say that data development teams, who hold the keys to data streams and sources, are on one side.
+Data analysts, who are closer to business decision-makers and need to provide actionable insights based on that data, are on the other.

-Automatic data updates: The data pipeline automation tool must be able to automatically detect data updates in the data sources.
-For example, when new records have been inserted into a source database, the tool should automatically detect the updates and forward those updates to the target centralized analytical data store.
+- Automatic data updates: Automated tools can automatically detect updates in data sources.
+For example, when new records have been inserted into a source database, the tool automatically detects the updates and forwards them to the target centralized analytical data store.

 - Automatic schema migration: The data pipeline automation tool must be able to determine when there are changes to a data source’s schema: added columns, removed columns, modifications to a data element’s type, even new or deleted tables/objects.

 With automated data integration, there’s no need for “us vs. them” relationships between development and analytics teams.
 Analysts get the data they need, when they need it, without having to go through cumbersome approval processes.
 They can rapidly deliver insights to decision-makers based on real-time data.
 Development teams are happy because they can focus on building out core data infrastructure instead of spending development cycles fixing brittle ETL pipelines.